 The Embedded Linux Conference Europe 2015 will take place on October 5-7 in Dublin, Ireland.
 As usual, the entire Bootlin engineering team will participate to the event, as we believe it is one of the great way for our engineers to remain up-to-date with the latest embedded Linux developments and connect with other embedded Linux and kernel developers.

-The conference schedule has been announced recently, and a number of talks given by Free Electrons engineers have been accepted:
+The conference schedule has been announced recently, and a number of talks given by Bootlin engineers have been accepted:

 - Thomas Petazzoni will be teaching a 2 hours long Buildroot tutorial.
 If you want to get started with Buildroot, definitely a good opportunity!
 It will take place on Tuesday October 6 from 2 PM to 3:50 PM.

-- For the first time, a Free Electrons engineer will be giving a keynote at the Embedded Linux Conference: Thomas will be talking about Linux Kernel SoC Support Mainlining Tips (By a Bunch of Other French People) also on Tuesday October 6, at 5:50 PM
+- For the first time, a Bootlin engineer will be giving a keynote at the Embedded Linux Conference: Thomas will be talking about Linux Kernel SoC Support Mainlining Tips (By a Bunch of Other French People) also on Tuesday October 6, at 5:50 PM

 - Alexandre Belloni will be giving a talk Supporting Multi-Function Devices in the Linux Kernel: A Tour of the mfd, regmap and syscon APIs on Wednesday OCtober 7 at 10:30 AM.

 - Finally, Grégory Clément will be giving a talk about Kernel Maintainership: An Oral Tradition, giving some feedback from his experience as a co-maintainer of the mach-mvebu ARM platform.